 The Risk Mice Pose

 - The most pressing issue of having mice in the workplace is that they are capable of spreading disease.
 This is usually done through droppings and urine.
-Therefore, if you notice dropping or urine, make the matter known immediately and begin to take measures to remove the infestation from your office.
+Therefore, if you notice droppings or urine, make the matter known immediately and begin to take measures to remove the infestation from your office.

 - Cable Chewers

 - Another sign you have a mouse in the office is chewed cables.
-Mice, known as curious creatures, explore the environment around them by chewing, potentially costing your company hundred, if not thousands of dollars in repairs.
+Mice, known as curious creatures, explore the environment around them by chewing, potentially costing your company hundreds, if not thousands of dollars in repairs.

 - Data Loss

 - Due to their tendency to chew on anything they come across, cables included, a mouse chewing through an important cable is not unlikely.
 If a mouse chews through the right cable they can cause data loss or corruption, and in more extreme cases can completely destroy computers and servers.